DataBiosphere/cgp-deployment/README.md

    name of the domain, but at the time of installation the domain (or _record set_) does not _actually_ have to be configured in _Route 53_

-1. Next you are prompted for AWS credentials.
-These can be made specifically for the instance, or for a dev instance you could use your own.
+1. Next you are prompted for the default AWS region to be used and for AWS credentials.
+The region is the one you whitelist, buckets, etc. are in.
+The credentials can be made specifically for the instance, or for a dev instance you could use your own.

 1. The elasticsearch instance domain can be one that is prexisting if used only for development.